 Around 1836, it became clear that the Island would not have enough agricultural productivity to sustain the population.
 Thus, as an economic supplement, the London-based directors of the Providence Island Company approved the conduct of piracy against Spanish ships and mainland settlements.
 In the 1670s (after the Spanish left), Providence became a base for English pirates, including the infamous Henry Morgan.
 Shortly after Colombian independence (1810), Colombia and Nicaragua both attempted claims on the Island territory.
 The issue was settled by treaty in 1928, officially ceding Providence, and its neighbor Island, San Andrés, to Colombia.

 Providence Island’s Puritan original settlement –and subsequent population movement from flat coastal areas into the mountainous interior over the past 490 years– is completely unknown archaeologically, though extensive historical and documentary records exist.
-The 2019 field season centers on the first-ever archaeological research on Providence Island with the goal of investigating the material, temporal, historical, and spatial aspects of the interactions on this small, yet highly multicultural, western Caribbean island.
+The 2020 field season centers on historical archaeology and cultural ethnography on Old Providence and Santa Catalina Islands with the goal of investigating the material, temporal, historical, and spatial aspects of the interactions on these small, yet highly multicultural, western Caribbean islands.

 Project Size: 1-24 participants

 Minimum Length of Stay for Volunteers: Participants are required to stay for the full duration of the field school.